 Ultimately, Rodriguez wasn't enough to win games and draw fans, so the Rangers had no choice but to trade their superstar to rid themselves of his ridiculous contract.

-Every team with the money to take on Rodriguez's contract inquired about him, but he was ultimately traded to the New York Yankees, whose budget not only allowed the team to take on his contract but was big enough that it could keep some talent around him.
+Every team with the money to take on Rodriguez's contract inquired about him.
+The Boston Red Sox had a deal in place to send Manny Ramirez to Texas in exchange for A-Rod, but the deal fell apart.
+He was ultimately traded to the New York Yankees, whose budget not only allowed the team to take on his contract but was big enough that it could keep some talent around him.

 Donning the pinstripes and joining the Yankees seemed to only help A-Rod, who finally got his chance to shine with the most popular team in baseball.